Gensokyo-Reimagined/Benben/README.md

 ## Benben
 <p>
-  Some of the docker compose files we use to manage our various containers running the server and its services.
+  Some of the docker <b>compose</b> files we use to manage our various containers running the server and its services.
 </p>

 ---